jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 ![](images/1.%20Commands%20Main%20Concepts.054.png)

 This notation `might *not*` be copied to `the` concept of commands.
-This `is` because a command’s definition `might usually` be a square and a square `might usually` be a command’s definition, so `using` dashed lines for command definitions, `would` create an `overload` of dashed squares.
+This `is` because a command’s definition `might usually` be a square and a square `might usually` be a command’s definition, so `using` dashed lines for command definitions, `might` create an `overload` of dashed squares.
 So command symbols, that `are only` used as a definition, `do not` get a dashed notation.

 << details >>
 A command, that might be used as a definition, `is usually` not executable.
 Only `individual` calls to `the` command, that `use the` command as a definition, might be executable.
 If a command definition `is` executable `after all`, then it `is clearly` mentioned, that it `is` an *active* command definition, because it might be a special situation.